Ad Agency vs. Freelance Copywriters

 However, this "no rules" attitude changes on the days when clients are coming to the agency so you'll be expected to dress up and behave, so-to-speak, when the client comes for a visit.

-Your dog can be curled up at your feet while you're in your pajamas and brushing your teeth is optional.
+As a freelancer, your dog can be curled up at your feet while you're in your pajamas and brushing your teeth is optional.
 You work alone, and that's how you'll spend your time so if you can work productively wearing a tutu and that's what you're comfortable in, there's no one stopping you.

-Fast-Paced or Self-Paced
+Fast-Paced vs. Self-Paced

 You might sit in a brainstorming session for a new client's ad campaign.
 You might travel to the location where the TV commercial script you wrote is being produced.
-You'll constantly have deadlines you need to meet or even beat.
+You'll continuously have deadlines you need to meet or even beat.
 The pace is very fast, and many budding creatives crumble under the high stress that can come with working in an ad agency.

 A freelancer's life is still hectic, but you have more control over your own pace.
-If you're starting to feel burned out by the amount of projects you're writing, you can pull back and stop accepting so many projects with shorter deadlines.
+If you're starting to feel burned out by the number of projects you're writing, you can pull back and stop accepting so many projects with shorter deadlines.

 Teamwork vs. Lone Ranger